MPaulHolmes/AC-Controller/README.md

-# ACInductionController
+# AC Controller
-This is the software for running an AC induction motor.
+This is the software for running an induction motor or permanent magnet motor.